mwanji/farbtastic/README.md

 * _DOM Node_, _jQuery object_ or _jQuery selector_: the color picker will be linked to the selected element(s) by syncing the value (for form elements) and color (all elements).
 * _Function_: this function will be called whenever the user chooses a different color.
+* _Configuration Object_: Takes two keys: fbElement (a jQuery object) and fbChange (a function invoked when a new color is chosen.
+When invoked, `this` will be the HTML element and the argument will be the new color).

 ### Object